dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.8.2 =
+- Fix: Bug introduced in 2.8.1 where deposits could be duplicated in some situations.

 = 2.8.1 =
 - Add: Changes throughout the plugin for currencies that use additional information in transactions besides a destination address (e.g. Monero, Ripple, etc).
 - Fix: Some issues with language domains in translated strings.